DaveCoDev/not-again-ai/readmes/llm.md

 ## Model Responses
 ### chat_completion.chat_completion
 Use this to perform a standard chat completion.
 Takes in messages, a model name, and client object.
-Also exposes some community used optional parameters like max_tokens and functions for function calling.
+Also exposes some community used optional parameters like max_tokens and tools for tool calling.
 ```python
 client = openai_client()
 messages = [{"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Hello!"}]